Interacting Dirac magnons in the van der Waals ferromagnet CrBr$_3$: Comparison to Bravais case: Triangular ferromagnet

 \subsection{Second order correction in triangular ferromagnet}

+In this section, we perform the second-order self energy correction in the similar spirit to Sec.~\ref{sec.sec_II.II}.
 A recent theoretical work~\cite{YiqunLiu_PRB2023_MnBi2Te4} carried out such a perturbation theory in the framework of the thermal magnon approximation adopted in our previous work~\cite{PhysRevX.8.011010}, and obtained respective magnon renormalization with apparent van Hove like features around K and M points in the BZ.
 Here we carry out the full four-dimensional integration without adhering to any thermal approximation, similar to the honeycomb case.
-Note that we keep the exact structure of the vertex and do not consider any thermal magnon approximation in this case.
-The corresponding self-energy again reads as follows
+The corresponding self-energy, similar to one in Eq.~\eqref{eq.9}, reads as follows

-where the Fermi-Dirac factor $\mathcal{F}_{\vk;\vq,\vp}$ is defined as before in Eq.~\eqref{eq.10}, and the matrix element $\mathcal{V}_{\vk;\vq,\vp}$ is defined as in Eq.~\eqref{eq.28}.
-The second-order correction $\Sigma_{\rm{S}}(\varepsilon_\vk,\vk)$ at the K and M point indeed qualitatively differ without any presence of van Hove like features around K and M point in BZ~\cite{YiqunLiu_PRB2023_MnBi2Te4}.
-The real and imaginary part of the self-energy correction for different temperatures, are shown panel (b), and (a) of Fig.~\ref{fig:Fig10}, respectively.
-Again the real part of the self-energy is negative and grows in magnitude away from the $\Gamma$ point in the BZ.
+where the temperature factor $\mathcal{F}_{\vk;\vq,\vp}$ is defined as before in Eq.~\eqref{beq.7}, and the matrix element $\mathcal{V}_{\vk;\vq,\vp}$ is defined as in Eq.~\eqref{eq.28}.
+The second-order correction $\Sigma_{\rm{S}}(\varepsilon_\vk,\vk)$ at the K and M point indeed qualitatively differs, without any presence of van Hove like features around K and M point in the BZ, in comparison to Ref.~\cite{YiqunLiu_PRB2023_MnBi2Te4}.

+The real and imaginary parts of the self-energy correction for different temperatures, are shown in panels (b), and (a) of Fig.~\ref{fig:Fig10}, respectively.
+We further note that the real part of the self-energy is negative and grows in magnitude away from the $\Gamma$ point in the BZ.
 This is consistent with what we obtained in the case of a honeycomb lattice.
-In this case also, the negative contribution is valid as long as the total magnitude of the renormalized magnon energy remains positive due to the presence of the SIA.
-In a similar way to the self-consistent analysis for the honeycomb case, the self-consistent analysis of the second-order self-energy correction leads to similar profile in the BZ as in Fig.~\ref{fig:Fig11}(a,b), while the overall magnitude changes at higher temperatures.
+In this case also, the negative contribution is valid as long as the total magnitude of the renormalized magnon energy remains positive in the presence of the SIA.
+In contrast to the honeycomb case, the self-consistent second-order self-energy correction does not lead to much qualitative modifications in the profile compared to bare self-energy, as shown in Fig.~\ref{fig:Fig11}(a,b).
+For completeness, we go beyond the Curie temperature ($T > 15$ K) where there is a significant modification in the real part of the self-consistent self-energy.
+This is in contrast to the decay rate for which self-consistent and non-self-consistent calculations are indistinguishable on the scale of the plot.